The Levi Strauss co. Timelines 1853-2000

 Levi Strauss Co. develops the global Trendscout teams, trend research for the next blueprint in denim jeans

-Levi Strauss Co. presents mega-trends 2000 – beyond first research about a change towards sustainable design importance for the brand in the nearby future.
+Levi Strauss Co. presents mega-trends 2000 – beyond first research about a change towards sustainable design important for the brand in the nearby future.

 Levi Strauss innovative new concept Levi’s RED is introduced, in the premium jean’s market.
 With fabrics such as hemp strengthen Levi Strauss Co their position among innovators and press.
 Engineered Jeans is the commercial spin-off of Levi’s RED